kdvolder/hello-ssl/README.md

 Sometimes you can add the certificate in your OS and it will then work with all clients.
 However, each client is a little different and some may use their own built-in list of trusted certificates rather than the OS-wide list.

-For some examples of what you may need to do:
+For some examples of what you may need to do we will look at using our Root CA with Chrome and curl.

 Configuring Chrome to Trust our Root CA
 =======================================